San Francisco Police Scanner Deep Dive: The Tech Capital Chose Secrecy Over Transparency

 The ACLU of Northern California and Electronic Frontier Foundation filed a lawsuit alleging SFPD commandeered the Union Square Business Improvement District's network of over 300 cameras from May 31 through June 7, 2020, to spy on Black Lives Matter protesters without obtaining required Board of Supervisors permission.

-San Francisco's ordinance requires police to get Board approval before acquiring or borrowing surveillance technology.
-SFPD obtained no such permission before monitoring the camera network.
+San Francisco's ordinance requires Board of Supervisors approval before police acquire or borrow surveillance technology.
+SFPD sought no such approval before commandeering the camera network.

 • Independent documentation of police tactics during demonstrations

-• Real-time safety information for protesters about police movements
+• Real-time information about police movements, available to protesters and bystanders

-• Media coverage that didn't depend solely on police press releases
+• News coverage that didn't depend on police press releases as its only source

 SFPD Police Channels